 This CDS-service was developed by The Lush Group to demonstrate a method to efficiently deliver these results to the physician during the patient visit.

-HealthyMePHR is a FHIR-based system that allows patients to control who has access to their health data, using the HEART profiles.
+PatientShare is a FHIR-based system that allows patients to control who has access to their health data, using the HEART profiles.
 The patient can choose to share their clinical data with a specific physician.
 This CDS-hooks service is a demonstration of how a physician could access clinical records from external systems, from within their EMR.
 There are countless use cases when a patient sees a new physician, and that patient's clinical data is not available.
-This demonstrates one approach to solve that problem which is patient directed.
+This demonstrates one patient directed approach to solve that problem.